 Ketoacidosis is usually the result of an illness.
 But it can also develop due to surgery, physical or emotional trauma, drug abuse, or excess stress.
 Symptoms include confusion, dry skin, and pain in your abdomen.
 Other signs include breath that smells somewhat like fruit, vomiting and nausea, shortness of breath, and frequent urination.3

 Ketosis is a normal biological process in your body.
-If you follow the keto diet properly, ketosis shouldn’t cause any health issues.4
+If you follow the keto diet properly, ketosis shouldn’t cause any health issues.4 However, because ketoacidosis is a real health issue, if you want to adopt a ketogenic diet, you should talk to your doctor about it, to make sure the change in diet won’t have a negative impact on your health.

 A Low-Carb Diet Vs. the Keto Diet

-Many people considering a weight loss plan assume that a low-carb diet is the same as the keto diet.
+Many people considering a weight loss plan assume that a low-carb diet is the same as the ketogenic diet.
 There are similarities, of course, but there are also some major differences.
 You might cut down on carbs following another diet plan, but that doesn’t guarantee your body will go into ketosis.
 The reason is that you’ll be taking in too many carbs.

 There’s another major difference between a low-carb and a keto diet.
 This has to do with the amount of protein you consume.
 When you’re on another type of low-carb-diet, you take in more protein than on the keto diet.
 As a result, your body won’t reach ketosis because it can still convert protein into glucose for energy.
 On the keto diet, you’ll still need protein for your muscles.
 You just won’t be eating as much.5